 “In a time of drastic change, it is the learners who inherit the future.”

 It is the government’s leveraging 300 billion on things.
-That is going to happen plus you are just going to get the base rate.
+That is going to happen, plus you are just going to get the base rate.
 You are going to get the drip feed to keep you alive.
 You want to do better than that.
-My advice is not just sit and think like: “I’ll just wait for things to play out.”
+My advice is not just to sit and think like: “I’ll just wait for things to play out.”
 This leaves you at the mercy of everything.
 Think like: “How can I take advantage of the situation?”
-In some cases, it is limited but I think there are some great examples.
+In some cases, it is limited, but I think there are some great examples.

 How this crisis currently changing the London startups?

 These are exceedingly difficult times for founders, and I think we see it in two ways.
 Firstly, there has been a huge rush to close rounds before the end of their tax year.
 Investors are looking for their SEIS/EIS.
 Angel investors have fueled the vast majority of early-stage rounds in the UK with SEIS/EIS, and now the end of taxi approaches April 5th, and everyone is looking to close their rounds right now.
 We are seeing is maybe 30% of investors, according to our data, are pulling out of rounds.
 It means people are still closing rounds but with fewer investors and with a smaller amount.

 If your investor is a VC and they are taking 80% of the round, and they pull out, or they want a lower valuation, then you have got nowhere to go.
 The round falls apart, but if you had angel investors, a few pull out.
 Reduction in size of rounds but no reduction in the frequency of rounds and if people are using SeedLegals for their rounds, they can turn it into a rolling closed round to close, what if they can get now and top-up later.
 Our advice is, close fast, close now.
 Then add more when you can.